localwiki/localwiki/sapling/versionutils/docs/versioning/notes.rst

 Bulk QuerySet update() / Admin bulk actions
 -------------------------------------------
-django-trackchanges works fine with QuerySet.delete() and the admin's bulk deleting.
-However, at the moment there's no way to have it work with QuerySet.update().
-We recommend not using QuerySet.update() on models you want to perserve versioning information on.
+The ``versioning`` app works fine with ``QuerySet.delete()`` and the admin's bulk deleting.
+However, at the moment there's no way to have it work with ``QuerySet.update()``.
+We recommend not using ``QuerySet.update()`` on models you want to perserve versioning information on.

 Working around this is braindead-easy!
 See http://code.trac.localwiki.org/ticket/33 for a workaround.
-Issuing a QuerySet.update() won't break anything -- it just won't save a new version of the model in the history.
+Issuing a ``QuerySet.update()`` won't break anything -- it just won't save a new version of the model in the history.

 For more information, see Django ticket #12184 (http://code.djangoproject.com/ticket/12184), #10754 (http://code.djangoproject.com/ticket/10754) and our ticket #33 (http://code.trac.localwiki.org/ticket/33).
 Weigh in!